ddablib/ddablib.github.io/CBView/2/API/TPJCBViewer.md

 **Applies to:** ~>2.0

+_TPJCBViewer_ is a simple non-visual Delphi component that descends directly from _TComponent_.

-_TPJCBViewer_ notifies the user of changes to the Windows clipboard.
-It registers itself with Windows to receive notifications whenever the contents of the clipboard change.
-When a change is detected the [_OnClipboardChanged_](./TPJCBViewer-OnClipboardChanged.md) event is triggered.
-Users handle this event.
+The component notifies the user of changes to the Windows clipboard by triggering an [_OnClipboardChanged_](./TPJCBViewer-OnClipboardChanged.md) event.

-The component also provides an [_Enabled_](./TPJCBViewer-Enabled.md) property which, when _False_, prevents [_OnClipboardChanged_](./TPJCBViewer-OnClipboardChanged.md) events from being triggered.
-It also has a [_TriggerOnCreation_](./TPJCBViewer-TriggerOnCreation.md) property which, when _True_, causes the [_OnClipboardChanged_](./TPJCBViewer-OnClipboardChanged.md) event to be triggered immediately after the control has been created as well as when the clipboard contents change.
+Properties are provided to modify the behaviour of the component.
+They are described below.

+_TPJCBViewer_ extends _TComponent_ as described below.
+For details of the methods, properties and events inherited from _TComponent_, see the Delphi help documentation.

 ## Methods